Second and Third Charge Bridging Loans

 • West One Loans

-This list is not exhaustive by any means, and while the market is smaller for bridging loans providers than with mortgage lenders, there may be other providers that you could consider.
+This list is not exhaustive by any means, and while the market is smaller for bridging loan providers than with mortgage lenders, there may be other providers that you could consider.
 This is where seeking expert advice can be so beneficial.
-Not all lenders will be suitable for you depending on the rates they offer and their own specific eligibility criteria.
+Not all lenders will be suitable for you, depending on the rates they offer and their own specific eligibility criteria.

 Get matched with a bridging finance broker

-Second and third charge bridging loans are difficult to access.
+Second and third-charge bridging loans are difficult to access.
 The market is complex, given each provider’s highly variable eligibility criteria.
-The bridging loan advisors we work with can help as they know the market inside out, so they will be able to direct you on which providers are suitable for your needs and guide you through the entire process.
+The bridging loan advisors we work with can help, as they know the market inside out.
+They will be able to direct you to providers suitable for your needs and guide you through the entire process.

 Plus, as bridging loans tend to attract high interest rates, experienced brokers can help identify the providers that will extend you the most favourable terms – saving you money.

-Our no-fee no-obligation broker matching service connects you with one of our vetted advisors who has in-depth knowledge of the market.
-Call 0808 189 2301 or enquire with us today so we can put you in touch with a bridging loan specialist immediately and set up a free, no-obligation chat.
+Our no-fee, no-obligation broker matching service connects you with one of our vetted advisors who has in-depth knowledge of the market.
+Call 0330 818 7026 or enquire with us today so we can put you in touch with a bridging loan specialist immediately and set up a free, no-obligation chat.

 FAQs